 We are also looking for your news director’s support of your participation in the program and for your news director’s assessment of your professional qualities as a journalist and your commitment to the profession.
 If you are a news director applying for the program, your letter of recommendation should come from your general manager.

 When can I expect to hear something?

-Leading candidates are invited for video conference interviews in January/February (for June program) and final decisions are rendered in writing as soon as possible after those interviews.
+Leading candidates are invited for video conference interviews in January/February (for June and September programs) and final decisions are rendered in writing as soon as possible after those interviews.

 Can I shoot or work on stories on the trip?